chrisrolfe198/RunescapeHighscores/README.md

 * Score

 Minigames are access as they are named in the api documentation and spaces are replaced with underscores, so to access the information for a player on Dominion Tower you use `$player->dominion_tower->rank`.

+### Combat levels

+You can access both the standard combat level and the legacy combat level on a player object with the following methods, `get_legacy_combat_level` and `get_combat_level`.

+### Converting to Array

+You can convert the player object to an array if you need to by calling the `to_array` method.

 ## Issues
 If you have any issues please raise them via github